 COVID-19 Health and Safety Protocols for the Utah Film Industry

-As of May 16, 2020, Utah has moved from a state of “Stabilization” (orange – moderate risk) to a state of “Recovery” (yellow – low risk) as part of the Utah Leads Together Plan.
+As of June 12, 2020, Utah has moved from a state of “Stabilization” to a state of “Recovery” as part of the Utah Leads Together Plan.

 Please refer to the Phased Guidelines for the General Public and Businesses to Maximize Public Health and Economic Reactivation that any production must implement to manage the risk of COVID-19 transmission.

 Additionally, an industry-wide task force made up of US studios, guilds, unions, and other stakeholders has issued a 22-page white paper establishing safety protocols for production to resume amid COVID-19, as well as The Safe Way Forward, a joint report of the DGA, SAG-AFTRA, IATSE and Teamsters’ Committees for COVID-19 Safety Guidelines.

 Please note, individual productions may need to adapt the guidelines to specific circumstances, but the overall intent of these guidelines should be applied in all cases.
 These guidelines are expected to evolve as government requirements change and as industry experience informs best practice.

 We will continue to update this page with resources from the film industry as they become available.

 In this current state of flux, health departments across the state are still addressing what the “stabilization” and “recovery” phases means for their area and how that will affect the business operations of several different industries, including film.